-The general body of BRAC consists of 28 members.
-As per the Memorandum of Association and Rules and Regulations of BRAC, in the annual general meeting, the general body elects the governing body.
+BRAC Governing Body: As per the Memorandum of Association and Rules and Regulations of BRAC, in the annual general meeting, the general body elects the governing body.
 The governing body consists of 10 members.
 Distinguished professionals, activists and entrepreneurs of excellent repute have been elected to the governing body to bring their diversified skills and experiences to the governance of BRAC.